 Description: This course is a physical education activity class combining aerobic and strength training exercises utilizing the weight and aerobic machines in the fitness center at the activity center.
-This course may be repeated for credit.
+May be repeated for credit.

-PE 1085 Weight Training

-Semester(s) Taught: Fall, Spring, Summer Credits, Lecture hours, Lab hours: (1:0:2)
+PE 1085 Weight Training Semester(s) Taught: TBA Credits, Lecture hours, Lab hours: (1:0:2)